SneakyPeet/EasyEventSourcing/ReadMe.md

 The role of event handlers are described above.
 See the domain implementation details for more spesific use cases.

+##Testing
+Messages can be seen as contract between your application and the outside world.
+A kind of interface.
+Using this to our advantage we can again model our entire write system as `f(events,command) => event(s)`.
+This can be leveraged to achieve the following:

+*	Given Events
+*	When Command
+*	Then Events Or Throws Exception

+By mocking our EventStore and using the CommandDispatcher as test entry point, we can easily write tests that follow `f(events,command) => event(s)` and are implementation unaware.
+This makes our tests robust as they only change when the rules change, not when the implementation changes.

 #Domain
 ##Rules
 ###Shopping Cart